markusthilo/somedo/README.md

-SOMEDO VERSION 0.2.2

-Social Media Downloader for Open Source Intelligence.
+SOMEDO - Social Media Downloader for Open Source Intelligence / Law Enforcement.

-Automated download of open profile data in social networks as needed for OSINT and/or Law Enforcement.
+SOMEDO provides automated download of open profile data in social networks as needed for OSINT and/or Law Enforcement.

-To find out, how Somedo works, see the Wiki on SourceForge:
+To find out, how Somedo works, see the wiki on SourceForge:

 https://sourceforge.net/projects/somedo/wiki/

 If you are interested in the code, visit the project on Github:

 https://github.com/markusthilo/somedo

+I would apreceate code donations or ideas!

 Development and License: